DominikM198/ProbRoadClass-DeepLearning/README.md

    - Settings for evaluating various data augmentation strategies with the Small-U-Net architecture.

 3. Pretraining:
-   - Settings for pretraining and evaluating the model on Swiss Map.
+   - Settings for pre-training and evaluating the model on Swiss Map.